ianka/xjson.tcl/README.md

 Sandbox creation and destruction after use happens automatically whenever data is collected/composed\.
 That sandbox is shared by all methods in the schema and may also be used to pass values in global variables between methods\.
-In addition, a sandbox may be created manually for a sub\-schema by using the __sandbox__ method\.
 As a shortcut, all of the methods that have arguments or options allowing to specify Tcl code also have an option __\-isolate__, that creates a local sandbox just for that method automatically\.

 # <a name='section13'></a>DECODED JSON FORMAT